 Different Stages of Gum Disease

-If bacteria in your mouth infects your gums, you get gum disease.
+If bacteria in your mouth infect your gums, you get gum disease.
 The infection gets under your gumline, where more bacteria collects.
 Your body begins breaking down the tissue and bone surrounding your teeth as it tries to fight off the infection.

 Tender, inflamed gums are a primary symptom in the early stages of gum disease, called gingivitis.
 In the later stage of the disease, it starts destroying not just tissue but bone.